nylas-samples/nylas-hacktoberfest-2022/code-samples/contact/java/Update Contact/readme.md

 ## Usage

-Run the UpdateContact `.java` on your IDE or to run on cmd execute maven commands along with pom `.xml` in the current working directory:
+Run the UpdateContact `.java` on your IDE or to run on terminal, execute below maven command along with pom `.xml` and UpdateContact in the current working directory:

 ```bash
 mvn exec:java  -Dexec.mainClass=UpdateContact